-- High rate of absenteeism, truancy, or frequent tardiness - Limited connectivity or lack of identification with school, including but not limited to, expressed feelings of not belonging. - In grades K-8, lack of typical progress in school to include a number of "beginning" skills (especially compared to classmates who are "approaching grade level standards" or "meeting grade level standards," in what would generally be considered more typical student progress for a grade level).
-In grades 9-12, poor or failing grades and/or earning less than 6.25 credits per semester. - Low achievement scores in reading or math standardized assessments which reflect at least two years or more below grade level.
+- High rate of absenteeism, truancy, or frequent tardiness - Limited or no extracurricular participation or lack of identification with school, including but not limited to expressed feelings of not belonging. - In grades K-8, lack of typical progress in school to include a number of "beginning" skills (especially compared to classmates who are "approaching grade level standards" or "meeting grade level standards," in what would generally be considered more typical student progress for a grade level).
+In grades 9-12, poor or failing grades and/or earning less than 6.25 credits per semester. - Low achievement scores in reading or mathematics which reflect achievement at two years or more below grade level.

 The Urbandale School District recognizes additional factors may contribute to a student being at-risk.
-As part of the Student Study Teams/Building Assistance Teams process, buildings may use the Research Based At Risk Indicators documents (Appendixes B & C) along with the Instructional Decision Making Process to identify at-risk students including potential and returning dropouts as defined in Iowa Code section 257.39 (Appendix A).
+As part of the MTSS Teams process, buildings may use the Research Based At Risk Indicators documents (Appendixes B & C) along with the Instructional Decision Making Process to identify at-risk students including potential and returning dropouts as defined in Iowa Code section 257.39 (Appendix A).